-The district offers a range of choices for each employee.
-There are seven plans to choose from, each with varying copays and monthly premiums: two Regence BlueShield plans, three Premera Blue Cross plans and two Group Health plans are all available for your selection.
-While the renewal rates and open enrollment take effect November 1st, the deductible, out-of-pocket maximums and benefit limits all run on a calendar year basis.
+The School Employees Benefits Board (SEBB) offers a range of choices for each employee.
+There are several plans to choose from, each with varying copays and monthly premiums: several Kaiser, Premera, and Uniform Dental Plans are all available for your selection.
+The deductible, out-of-pocket maximums and benefit limits all run on a calendar year basis.
 Note: When changing plans or carriers during open enrollment deductible and coinsurance maximums must be satisfied under the new plan limits.
 Deductibles, coinsurance maximums and benefits all run on a calendar year.
-When moving between plans with the same carrier you will only have to satisfy the difference in benefits between November 1st and December 31st.
-If you move from one carrier to another, you will be required to satisfy a new deductible and coinsurance maximum.
-Premera Blue Cross will “roll over” deductibles met in November and December to apply to your 2016 deductible requirement.

-Our vision program is offered through Northwest Administrators, Inc. and covers both routine vision exams and vision hardware.
+Employees may choose vision coverage through David Vision, EyeMed, or MetLife through the School Employees Benefits Board (SEBB).
+Vision plans cover both routine vision exams and vision hardware.
 Benefits renew from date of service to date of service.

-A life insurance policy is provided to each benefit eligible employee through Mutual of Omaha.
-The benefit amount is based on the employee’s job classification.
+A life insurance policy is provided to each benefit eligible employee through MetLife in the amount of $35,000.

 VOLUNTARY LIFE INSURANCE

-Each employee has the opportunity to purchase additional life insurance from Mutual of Omaha at competitive group rates at their own expense, through payroll deduction.
+Each employee has the opportunity to purchase additional life insurance from MetLife at competitive group rates at their own expense, through payroll deduction.